karllhughes/learn/_posts/2022-06-16-finding-opportunities-as-an-entry-level-technical-writer.md

 ## What is Technical Writing?

 Software engineer and writer [Hrittik Roy](https://twitter.com/hrittikhere) defines technical writing as writing that is “all about communicating complex engineering topics in a way that is easy for the reader to understand, follow and execute without complicated language.”
-A technical writer’s job is to deliver technical information to another party in clearly and efficiently.
+A technical writer’s job is to deliver technical information to another party clearly and efficiently.

 Technical writing does not need to be flashy.
 Actually, it should rarely be flashy at all!
-“People who read technical documents are usually looking for answers,” Ikechukwu told me.
-“It's our jobs as technical writers to help them find those answers as quickly as possible, so they can get back to their own lives.”
+“People who read technical documents are usually looking for answers,” Ikechukwu told me.“ It's our jobs as technical writers to help them find those answers as quickly as possible, so they can get back to their own lives.”
 In order to do that, you need technical aptitude, clarity of thought, and knowledge of your reader base.

 ## Skills You Need